-What is performance monitoring?
+What is application performance monitoring?

 As mentioned, having visibility into your apps is critical both for a positive customer experience and for protecting your business.
 Without the right visibility, your customers could be, unbeknownst to you, running into issues that give them headaches and cost you revenue.

-This problem compounds on mobile where the cost of customer acquisition is very high, and a negative customer experience not only risks churn but also creates the risk of negative reviews, which can deter new customers.
+This problem compounds on mobile apps where the cost of customer acquisition is very high, and a negative customer experience not only risks churn but also creates the risk of negative reviews, which can deter new customers.